Advice on holding your breath in training for age group and young swimmersOctober 17, 2019

-We are in a world where we are constantly pushing the boundaries of swimming performance, the one area we are all striving to improve is our underwater and breath-holding ability.
+In a world where we are constantly pushing the boundaries of swimming performance, an area we are all striving to improve is our underwater and breath-holding ability.

 In a race, swimmers only spend a few seconds underwater and breath-holding for prolonged periods can cause shallow water blackout.